Arrays provide a lot of methods. To make things easier, in this chapter, they are split into groups.

 For the full list, see the manual.

-From the first sight it may seem that there are so many methods, quite difficult to remember.
-But actually that’s much easier.
+At first sight, it may seem that there are so many methods, quite difficult to remember.
+But actually, that’s much easier.

 Look through the cheat sheet just to be aware of them.
 Then solve the tasks of this chapter to practice, so that you have experience with array methods.